Alonza0314/cert-go/README.md

 This package is a golang command line tool implementation of self-signing certificates.

-Also, we expected to link third party CA certificates to the generated certificates in the future.
+Also, we expected to link third party CA certificates to generate certificates in the future.

 ## Develop Environment